lokalise/lokalise-pull-action/README.md

 - `pr_labels` — Comma-separated list of labels to apply to the created pull request.
 - `pr_title` — Title for the pull request.
 If not provided, defaults to "Translations update".
 - `pr_body` — Body text for the pull request.
 If not provided, defaults to "This pull request updates translations from Lokalise".
+- `pr_draft` — Whether to create the pull request as a draft.
+Accepts `true` or `false`.
+Defaults to `false`.
+- `pr_assignees` — Comma-separated list of GitHub usernames to assign to the created pull request.
+Assignees will be added immediately after the PR is created.
+Defaults to an empty string (no assignees).
 - `override_branch_name` — Optional static branch name to use instead of auto-generating one.
 This is useful if you want the action to update the same pull request across multiple runs (e.g., always syncing to `lokalise-sync`).
 If the branch already exists, it will be checked out and updated instead of creating a new one.
 - `force_push` — Whether to force push changes to the remote branch.
 Useful when using a static branch name and you want to overwrite any previous state (e.g., updating an existing PR).
 Set to `true` with caution, as this will overwrite history.
 Defaults to `false`.
 - `git_commit_message` — Git commit message to use.
 If not provided, defaults to "Translations update".